-A quick gastronomic break, enjoyed al fresco.
-Street food has become the latest tasty trend, but in this field Rome already has a strong tradition.
+A quick and delicious gastronomic break, enjoyed outdoor.
+Street food has become the latest tasty trend, but in this field, Rome already has a strong tradition.